2023 Rutgers University strike: Background

-In the midst of the COVID-19 pandemic in June 2020, Rutgers declared a fiscal emergency and laid off more than 1,000 staff members, including dining-service employees and adjunct professors.
-The layoffs included 5 percent of the university's total union membership.
-The layoffs ignited concerns of job security at Rutgers, and 20 labor unions at the university formed a coalition called the Coalition of Rutgers Unions to defend jobs that were threatened by layoffs, with many unions encouraging the administration to consider furloughs instead.
-Further, as a result of delays caused by the pandemic, many graduate students lost funding for their research and felt that Rutgers did not offer adequate compensation.
-In April 2021, the Coalition of Rutgers Unions reached a deal to prevent further layoffs until January 2022, but concern for job security and fair wages in the meantime remained.
+During the COVID-19 pandemic in June 2020, Rutgers declared a fiscal emergency and laid off more than 1,000 staff members, including adjunct professors.
+The layoffs included five percent of the university's total union membership.
+The layoffs created concerns of job security, and 20 labor unions at the university formed a coalition called the Coalition of Rutgers Unions to defend jobs that were threatened by layoffs.
+Additionally, due to delays caused by the pandemic, many graduate students lost funding for their research and felt that Rutgers did not offer adequate compensation.
+In April 2021, the Coalition of Rutgers Unions reached a deal to prevent further layoffs until January 2022, but concern for job security and fair wages remained.

 The labor contract between Rutgers and the 20 unions expired on June 30, 2022, and union members continued work without a contract.
 In August 2022, an investigation by The Bergen Record revealed that the Rutgers athletics department had spent $450,000 on DoorDash orders from football players between May 2021 and June 2022, causing many students to question how Rutgers was spending their budget.
 Rebecca Givan, president of the American Association of University Professors – American Federation of Teachers (AAUP-AFT) union, criticized the "upside-down priorities" of Rutgers administration, saying: